davidjrice/sublime-eco/README.md

 Syntax highlighting for [Eco](http://github.com/sstephenson/eco) *Embedded CoffeeScript Templates* in [Sublime Text 2](http://www.sublimetext.com/)

-It is based on an edited version the [HTML (RAILS) Syntax](https://github.com/drnic/ruby-on-rails-tmbundle/blob/master/Syntaxes/HTML%20(Rails).plist) from the [rails textmate bundle](https://github.com/drnic/ruby-on-rails-tmbundle).
+It is based on an edited version the HTML (RAILS) Syntax from the [rails textmate bundle](https://github.com/drnic/ruby-on-rails-tmbundle).

 ## Installation